 Intro.
-5. While agricultural land investments can play a role in upgrading production and processing, many such investments have displaced existing tenure right holders and land use strategies and fostered conflict over
+5. While agricultural land investments can play a role in upgrading production and processing, many such investments have displaced existing

 5 Committee on World Food Security (CFS).
 2014.
 Principles for Responsible Investment in Agriculture and Food Systems (CFS-RAI Principles), para.
 1.